-4.12 Mental Health
+4.12 Children requiring Mental Health Support

 - 4.12.1 Meadow Park School recognises that safeguarding and promoting the welfare of children includes preventing the impairment of children's mental health or development. - 4.12.2 All staff will be aware that mental health problems may be an indicator that a child is suffering or is at risk of suffering abuse, neglect or exploitation.